Seraaron/agora/srd/lists/jobs/Thief.md

   - thievery
   - stealing
   - sleight of hand
-  - pickpocket
+  - Pickpocket
-  - cutpurse
+  - Cutpurse
-  - smuggler
+  - Smuggler
 tags:

-  - CC-BY
-  - jobs
+  - job
 author: Seraaron
 license: CC BY 4.0
 date created: 2021-09-25+0100
-date updated: 2021-11-24 17:16
+date updated: 2021-12-08 17:58
 ---

 ### Thief ([[Finesse|Fin]])

 #civic #financial #rogue

 Picking locks and pockets, finding and disarming traps, looting and scavenging.
-Moving stealthily *by yourself*, especially in cities or buildings, and generally passing without a trace.
-Also a bit of a catch-all for any non-violent criminal odd-jobs.
+Moving stealthily _by yourself_, especially in cities or buildings, and generally passing without a trace.
+Also a bit of a catch-all for any _non-violent_ criminal odd-jobs.

 May also include smuggling illegal goods or contraband, using [[Wits]].

-#important **Requires:** #rogue-tools
+¶ **Requires:** #rogue-tools

 _**Suggested Specialties:** Confidence, Sleight of Hand, Stealth, Streetfly, Traps..._